-The global journey, inspired by a TV programme while he was recovering from a shock cancer scare, was run to raise money for Bowel Cancer UK.
-It culminated in the ultimate long-distance flight, but after circling the barren coast of Greenland, he almost came unstuck in swirling fog just off the Faroe Islands.
+The global journey, inspired by a TV program Surplus saw while he was recovering from a shocking cancer scare, was run to raise money for Bowel Cancer UK.
+It culminated in the ultimate long-distance flight, but after circling the barren coast of Greenland, he almost came unglued in swirling fog just off the Faroe Islands.

-I had been diagnosed with advanced bowel cancer aged 40 and it was very sudden.
+Norman Surplus: I had been diagnosed with advanced bowel cancer at age 40 — it was very sudden.
 I was lucky to recover.
-While I was in hospital, I saw a programme about restoring an old gyrocopter and decided to learn how to fly one.
-During my training, I found out no Autogyro aircraft had flown around the world, so I decided to do it in support of Bowel Cancer UK.
+While I was in hospital, I saw a program about restoring an old gyrocopter and decided to learn how to fly one.
+During my training, I found out that no Autogyro aircraft had flown around the world, so I decided to do it in support of Bowel Cancer UK.

 What were your most amazing moments?

 Ridge-soaring with a bald eagle on the Pacific coastal mountain range was amazing, as was seeing more than a dozen whales between Greenland and Iceland.
 And flying over an erupting geyser in Yellowstone Park.

 Surplus’ home for almost 40,000 km

 Flying around the coast of Greenland was daunting.
 It was just not "normal" aviation — such a brutal and unforgiving landscape!
 And then, crossing the North Atlantic near the Faroe Islands, I became disoriented by swirling clouds just 300 feet above the sea.
 Also, earlier in the trip, in Myanmar, I lost all my communications but luckily a passing airliner was able to relay my messages!